-- Ask your Connecticut state legislators to pass the National Popular Vote bill
+- Send emails to your Connecticut state legislators and officials asking them to pass the National Popular Vote bill

 - National Popular Vote's Facebook page